critical-path/random-mac/README.rst

 Testing random-mac
 ==================

-To conduct dynamic (unit) tests, run the following command from your shell.
+To conduct testing, run the following command from your shell.

 .. code-block:: console